Puppy Chow Recipe (Muddy Buddies)

 Step 5: Cool and store

-Spread on a baking sheet, separate the clusters, cool completely, and store.
+Spread on a baking sheet (I use this one because it gives the clusters space to cool without sticking together), then separate the clusters, cool completely, and store.

 If you’re giving as gifts, cellophane bags tied very tightly with ribbon will work as well.
 Makes for a great make-ahead gift.